All You Need to Know About A Day Trip To Calico Ghost Town

 If you can't get enough of this beautiful old town, take an Extreme Calico Mine Tour, which is a 3-4 hour educational and historical hands-on tour.
 At this tour, you get to experience the Calico mines as early settlers did.

 Another interesting tour is 20 Mule Team Off-Road Adventure.
 This Extreme Calico Tour will put you on the same road as the famous 20 Mule Team Borax Wagon Train did.
 You will depart from Calico Ghost Town on a 2 1/2 hour journey back in time.
-This historical and education off-road tour will take you to the famous town of Borate, a stop at Tin Can Alley, a visit to the Bismark and Odessa mining district and finally a rough journey down the famous Phillips Loop.
+This historical and educational off-road tour will take you to the famous town of Borate, a stop at Tin Can Alley, a visit to the Bismark and Odessa mining district and finally a rough journey down the famous Phillips Loop.

 There are several shops at the Calico Ghost town with unique gifts and flavors of the west.
 Calico Ghost Town also offers three restaurants.
 Calico House is a full-service restaurant serving up breakfast, lunch and dinner.
 Old Miner’s Café at the top of the town serves hamburgers, a variety of sandwiches, salads, hotdogs, and more.
-At Lil’s Saloon, which has swinging doors just like the ones you see in the old western movies, you can order hot dogs, pizza, or variety of snack foods, including Seattle's Best Coffee.
+At Lil’s Saloon, which has swinging doors just like the ones you see in the old western movies, you can order hot dogs, pizza, or a variety of snack foods, including Seattle's Best Coffee.

 You can also do camping at Calico, rent a cabin, and even celebrate special events.
 Calico Ghost town is located at 36600 Ghost Town Road in Yermo, California, and is approximately 1 1/2 hour drive from Los Angeles.
 For more information about Calico Ghost Town, please visit their official website.
+To find out what is open and what is closed at Calico Ghost Town due to COVID-19, click here.